simonhasan/4cscc-lab-manual/student-book/_build/html/_sources/lessons-micropython/onboard-components/onboard-components-00-intro.md

-# Python: Introduction to the Onboard Components
+# Introduction to the Onboard Components

 TODO